angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 too deep with Brainstorm.
 Even if they do not use Surgical you can still just cycle twice and play Oracle with a library of two cards.

-## Everything Else to Consider
+## Everything Else to Respect

 As you get more matches under your belt with the deck you will start to face more and more interaction that might seem a surprise or unexpected.
-I will try and list some of the ones that are relatively common to try and beat and will try to provide examples for some of those on how to consider playing around them.
-This is not an exhaustive list however and you will eventually run across an unexpected interaction you may not have considered before.
+We will try and list those that are relatively common to face and will try to provide examples on how to play around them.
+This is not an exhaustive list however and you will eventually run across unexpected interactions.
 If something does *get you* then stay calm, take it as learning and move on.

 ### Grindstone